Upwork Alternatives

 How we picked

-Freelance marketplace alternatives split along three vectors: vetting depth (open vs curated vs top-N-percent), pricing model (commission, monthly subscription, contest pool), and project shape (productized fixed-scope vs hourly contract vs retainer).
-Picks below address each combination.
+Freelance marketplace alternatives split along three vectors: vetting depth (open vs curated vs top-N-percent), pricing model (commission, monthly subscription, contest pool, per-contract fee), and project shape (productized fixed-scope vs hourly contract vs retainer).
+The picks below address each combination.

-Pricing is taken from each vendor's site on the review date.
-We score on total cost per typical project, vetting friction, and time-to-first-hire.
-Affiliate disclosure: we earn commissions on Toptal, Fiverr, and Contra hires made through our links; this does not affect our editorial scoring.
+Pricing was pulled from each vendor's site on 2026-05-11.
+We score on total cost per typical project at the levels in the cost table above, vetting friction, and time-to-first-hire.
+Affiliate disclosure: we earn commissions on Toptal, Fiverr, and Contra hires made through our links; this does not affect our editorial scoring or per-pick ratings.

 • Initial published version with 5 picks.